 No matter where you live on the planet, it’s pretty much impossible to escape Marie Kondo, the queen of decluttering.
 Her three books, including the breakthrough, The Life-Changing Magic of Tidying Up: The Japanese Art of Decluttering and Organizing have sold over 11 million copies in 42 countries.
-In January, she launched a Netflix series, and in 2020, she’ll turn her attention to both career and the workplace with a third book: Joy at Work.
+She launched a Netflix series, and in 2020, she turned her attention to both career and the workplace with a third book: Joy at Work.

 What has made Kondo such a global phenomenon, beyond the effectiveness of the KonMari method, is her philosophical elevation of ‘tidying up’ – from dreaded chore to spiritual exercise.